Environmental Geography with Studies in the USA

 What about after uni?

-There is growing demand for professionals with geography and environmental management skills.
+There is growing demand for professionals with environment-focused skills.
 A wide range of organisations need skilled professional to help them to comply with legislation and conform to standards.
 Many environment-focused not-for-profit organisations are also increasing the range of roles to help tackle the impact of climate change.

-- Environmental consultancies, such as Atkins, WSP, AECOM and others.
+- Environmental consultancies, including Atkins, WSP and AECOM

 - Government bodies, such as The Environment Agency, DEFRA and local authorities